 Recently, Mixture of Experts (MoE) has gained significant attention due to its key advantage of dynamic task allocation, which leverages expert specialization to significantly reduce computational costs while maintaining high performance, especially in Large Language Models (LLMs)~\cite{cai2025survey} or dynamics of multimodal fusion~\cite{wu2025dynamic,wang2025dynamical}.
 Furthermore, GNN integrated with MoE has significantly improved graph and node classification accuracy~\cite{xu2024graph,wang2025hierarchical,shi2025mixture}.
 For example, GraphDIVE employs mixture-of-experts with semantic partitioning to address imbalanced graph classification by optimizing the evidence lower bound, effectively reducing bias toward majority classes~\cite{hu2021graph}.
 In both molecular property prediction and multivariate time series anomaly detection, GNNs provide powerful structural representations, while MoE introduces specialized expert modules dynamically routed by gating mechanisms~\cite{shirasuna2024multi,huang2025graph}.

-Nevertheless, while many approaches have been developed to decode potential brain-based biomarkers for AD using EEG, but are limited by different signal preprocessing procedures~\cite{del2025more}, variations in experimental design protocols across subjects~\cite{wang2025lead,rezaei2025future}, or focus solely on deep learning models for EEG signal feature extraction, which significantly reduces the interpretability of effective biomarkers for dementia diagnosis~\cite{lopes2023using,xia2023novel,kowshiga2024deep,sreedhar2025fuzzy}.
-Furthermore, several existing studies employ full-band frequency analysis for AD assessment~\cite{wang2024adformer,liu2025multi}, which may result in cross-frequency interference and hinder the precise differentiation of FTD variations among AD patients.
+Nevertheless, although many approaches have been developed to identify potential EEG-based biomarkers for AD, they remain limited by differences in signal preprocessing procedures~\cite{del2025more}, variations in experimental design protocols across subjects~\cite{wang2025lead,rezaei2025future}, or focus solely on deep learning models for EEG signal feature extraction, which significantly reduces the interpretability of effective biomarkers for dementia diagnosis~\cite{lopes2023using,xia2023novel,kowshiga2024deep,sreedhar2025fuzzy}.
+Furthermore, several existing studies employ full-band frequency analysis for AD assessment~\cite{wang2024ADFormer,liu2025multi}, which may result in cross-frequency interference and hinder the precise differentiation of FTD variations among AD patients.
 Moreover, apart from differentiating AD from FTD, various characteristics of AD necessitate evaluation through daily behavioral patterns, including the assessment of cognitive function and neuropsychiatric symptoms using clinical scales.
 These limitations have constrained the development of effective, straightforward, and objective biomarkers in EEG-based diagnostic applications~\cite{yang2013cognitive}.

 To bridge this gap, we first develop a multi-granularity EEG feature extractor designed to learn node-level representations that capture both different-scale temporal patterns.
-Subsequently, we introduce a variational mixture of graph neural experts (VMoGE) where each expert is modeled under a GMRF prior corresponding to a distinct EEG frequency band.
+Subsequently, we introduce a variational mixture of graph neural experts (VMoGE) where each expert is modeled under a Gaussian Markov Random Field (GMRF) prior corresponding to a distinct EEG frequency band.
 By embedding structured variational inference into the mixture-of-experts paradigm, our VMoGE adaptively assigns responsibilities among experts while maintaining the intrinsic graph topology and effectively representing epistemic uncertainty, which contributes to the classification and staging of dementia.
 The main contributions of this paper are as follows: